macnetic/faust/gen_doc/bin_pkgs/README_template.md

 	python2 -c "import pyfaust; print('It works.')"

 	# it could be python2.7, python3, python@PY3_VER@ or just python,
-	# depending your configuration and the python version you want to use
+	# depending on your configuration and the python version you want to use

 It goes without saying that if the wrapper is set up properly you'll see the message "It works." as a result of the command above.